Tailored to Law Applying to VIC Non-State Schools. Part of LawSense School Law VIC and Separately Bookable

 • navigating suspensions

-• expulsion of a student with behavioural disability – key considerations and navigating pitfalls
+• expulsions – key considerations and navigating pitfalls

 • Effectively documenting steps, communications, and decisions regarding expulsions to protect your legal position